 Start Your Day Right

 Breakfast really is the most crucial meal of the day, especially for students who have exams coming up.
-Your metabolism is boosted, and you have the energy you need to take on the rest of the day after a nutritious breakfast.
+Your metabolism is boosted, providing the energy you need, something appreciated by students studying hard on Acemedboards, to take on the rest of the day after a nutritious breakfast.
 Whole-grain cereals, oatmeal, yogurt, and fresh fruit are the best breakfast options for a gradual release of energy throughout the morning.
 Avoid breakfast items high in sugar, such as cereal and pastries, as they may result in energy dips later in the day.

 Snacking can have advantages and disadvantages, but when done properly, it can support consistent energy levels.
 Make yogurt, nuts, seeds, and whole-grain crackers your go-to healthy snack.
 Keep pre-cut fruits and vegetables nearby for quick, wholesome meals.
 Avoid sugary snacks and opt instead for the natural sweetness of fruit.

 While often overlooked, consuming an adequate amount of water is essential to maintaining focus and attentiveness.
 Dehydration leads to fatigue and a reduction in cognitive functioning.
+If you find yourself dehydrated, several tips for rapid rehydration can help you get back on track quickly.
 Aim to drink eight glasses of water daily, and consider carrying a reusable water bottle for convenience.
 If you’re looking for alternatives, herbal teas, and infused water can provide a refreshing option.

 Plan Balanced Meals